Results Index

 Notes

-England have played eleven matches which have gone to a penalty kick shootout, the popular name for the method used to determine which team advances and which is eliminated after match play has ended in a draw at the knockout stage of a tournament.
+England have played twelve matches which have gone to a penalty kick shootout, the popular name for the method used to determine which team advances and which is eliminated after match play has ended in a draw at the knockout stage of a tournament.
 The post-match shootout procedure is officially named "kicks from the penalty mark" to distinguish it from penalty kicks awarded during match play for fouls or other infringements occurring within the penalty area.

-Four of England's eleven penalty kick shootout matches occurred at World Cup final tournaments, five at European Championship final tournaments, and one at the Nations League final tournament.
-In nine of these matches the penalty kicks contest was used as a means of determining advancement in tournament play when the score was level at the end of extra-time.
+Four of England's twelve penalty kick shootout matches occurred at World Cup final tournaments, six at European Championship final tournaments, and one at the Nations League final tournament.
+In ten of these matches the penalty kicks contest was used as a means of determining advancement in tournament play when the score was level at the end of extra-time.
 The other two were used as a means of determining the overall tournament ranking when the score was level at the end of extra-time.
 England also had a penalty kick shootout at a minor tournament, where it was used, under peculiar tournament rules, at the end of regulation time as a means of breaking points deadlocks in the tournament table.

 At the King Hassan II International Cup Tournament in Morocco in 1998, the penalty kick shootout was used at the end of regulation time in England's scoreless draw with Belgium although elimination from the tournament was not at stake.
 England managed to lose the Moroccan tournament shootout, too.
 Because each team played only two of the other three teams in the tournament, special rules were adopted to ensure there would be a single tournament winner.
 Playing extra-time was ruled out; the participating teams were two weeks away from the World Cup final tournament in France, and it was too hot in Morocco for extra-time anyway.
 An extra tournament point was awarded for winning a penalty kick contest in matches drawn after 90 minutes, and penalty kick goals were included in the goals for and goals against columns in the tournament table, both measures taken to break deadlocks in the team standings.
 But the rules for the Morocco tournament were "idiosyncratic," as one news agency put it.